walkai-org/walkai-cli/README.md

 # walkai CLI

-walkai is an opinionated command-line tool that turns Python projects into container images.
+walkai is an opinionated command-line tool that turns Python projects into container images and interfaces with the walkai API.

 ## Prerequisites